abigailwozniak/college-migration-IV/detail.md

 - **\Enr_PDF_YYYY_YY**
   - Original PDF versions of school enrollment data from 1960 to 1965.

-## 1980 Census Data Setup
+## 1980 Census Data

-*The main 1980 Census data set and do-file:*
+*This folder contains Stata do-files and data to construct the main 1980 Census estimating sample in Table 1 of the paper using raw Census data downloaded from IPUMS.org.
+It contains the following files:*

 - **census_1980.dta** – raw 1980 Census 5% Sample from IPUMS.
 The sample is restricted to men aged 25 to 40.
 - **census1980_clean.do** – cleans **census_1980.dta** and merges cohort size, employment-population, and induction data to create one of the final 1980 Census data sets (**census1980_cleaned.dta**).
 The do-file also creates Table 1 before saving **census1980_cleaned.dta**.
 The following files are merged in to create the final dat aset: